sheenapatel262/capstone_website/index.md

 ## Datasets

-Discuss the datasets used for the project:=
+Discuss the datasets used for the project:
   1.  sources
   2.  characteristics
   3.  preprocessing steps

 <details>
   <summary>Expand to see details</summary>